Radio Resource Management for Cellular-Connected UAV: A Learning Approach: Simulation Results

-Fig. \ref{curves_various_target_updates_d3qn} depicts average D3QN reward curves versus training episodes with different $\Upsilon_{D3}$, while Fig. \ref{curves_various_target_soft_updates_ddpg} illustrates average DDPG reward curves versus training episodes with various $\tau$.
-From these figures, it can be easily concluded that target network technique adopted in the proposed hybrid D3QN-DDPG algorithm is undoubtedly of essence.
-Specifically, less frequent updating (i.e., larger $\Upsilon_{D3}$) on D3QN's target network can help the D3QN agent achieve better learning scores, while less amount of updating (i.e., smaller $\tau$) on DDPG's target networks is more favourable.
-However, larger $\Upsilon_{D3}$ and smaller $\tau$ can result in slower convergence speed.
-Hence, the picking of $\Upsilon_{D3}$ and $\tau$ is important for the proposed hybrid D3QN-DDPG solution to deal with the dilemma between learning performance and convergence speed.
+Fig. \ref{curves_various_target_updates_d3qn} depicts average D3QN reward curves versus training episodes with different $\Upsilon_{D3}$, while Fig. \ref{curves_various_target_soft_updates_td3} illustrates average TD3 reward curves versus training episodes with various $\tau$.
+From these figures, it can be easily concluded that target network technique adopted in the proposed hybrid D3QN-TD3 algorithm is undoubtedly of essence.
+Specifically, less frequent updating (i.e., larger $\Upsilon_{D3}$) on D3QN's target network can help the D3QN agent achieve better learning scores, while less amount of updating (i.e., smaller $\tau$) on TD3's target networks is more favourable.
+However, larger $\Upsilon_{D3}$ and smaller $\tau$ may result in slower convergence speed.
+Hence, the picking of $\Upsilon_{D3}$ and $\tau$ is important for the proposed hybrid D3QN-TD3 solution to deal with the dilemma between learning performance and convergence speed.